beanloop/techblog/content/blog/rn-bridging-native-webview-android/index.md

 ### Activity

-To view a Java WebView in React Native we need to run and view it in its own activity.
+Let's create the activity which, when launched, will handle viewing the WebView.

-*Note: Android apps are comprised of multiple activities, each one handling their own view(s) and user interactions when started.
+*Note: Android apps are comprised of multiple activities, each one handling their own view(s) and user interactions when launched.
 In Android development, one activity generally implements one screen of the app.
 The first activity to start is always the main activity.*

 - In our existing package folder, create a new activity file, right next to `MainActivity.java`.
 Give it a fitting name, in our case, we'll just name it `MyWebViewActivity.java`.